-The boat that is overtaking the one ahead of it is the give-way boat and must make any adjustments necessary to keep out of the way of the stand-on boat.
-The stand-on boat should hold its course and speed.
+The boat that is overtaking one ahead of it is the burdened boat and must make any adjustments necessary to keep out of the way of the privileged boat.
+The privileged boat should hold its course and speed.

 The General Prudential Rule